msxie92/MangaRestoration/README.md

     * Note that the Convex interpolation refinement requires large GPU memory, you can enable it by setting (bilinear=False) in MangaRestorator to restore images.
 Defaultly, we set bilinear=True.
     * You can also use `python testreal.py -c [config_file] -n [model_name] -s [image_size] -sl [scale]` to specify the scale factor.

+## Copyright and License
+You are granted with the [LICENSE](./LICENSE) for both academic and commercial usages.

 <!-- ------------------------------------------------------------------- -->
 ## Citation
 If any part of our paper and code is helpful to your work, please generously cite with: